Courses taught at Columbia University

 I have also written an article for Scientific American on "Fossil Hunting in the Milky Way" (December 2014 issue).
 Download the full article from Scientific American (subscription required).

 I am interested in supporting the advancement of under-represented groups in science through various activities.
-Two examples:
+Three examples:

 - Presentations on my own perspective and leading discussions on Women in Science at institutions where I have been invited to give colloquia (so far at 14 institutions across the US as well as 2 in Canada and 1 in Chile).